the-craft-beer-foundation/white-paper/README.md

 #### Token Technology

-The BREW token, a token based on Ethereum, is an important element of a new digital community.
+The Brew token, a token based on Ethereum, is an important element of a new digital community.
 Ethereum is an open source, blockchain-based, distributed computing platform oriented towards smart contracts.

 Effectively, Ethereum is a distributed virtual machine that allows end users to construct smart contracts for